 Cheryl Corson designs spaces that offer her clients a deep sense of comfort, security, and beauty.
 She knows that our outdoor environment powerfully influences our health and well being and can be improved more easily than we sometimes think.
 Cheryl launched her private practice in 2003.
 In 2013, Cheryl launched her online learning platform, Corson Learning where she teaches LARE Prep and related webinars.

-Cheryl Corson Design, LLC is a Maryland and U.S. Dep't. of Transportation certified minority business enterprise (MBE/DBE #11-301), certified for landscape design and consulting (NAICS Code 541320), playground safety inspections (NAICS Code 541690), writing and journalism (NAICS Code 711510).
-Cheryl is a Maryland licensed landscape architect in Maryland (#3734) and Maine (#4525), and has been a CPSI (Certified Playground Safety Inspector #19343-0215) since 2003.
+Cheryl Corson Design, LLC is a Maryland and U.S. Dep't. of Transportation certified minority business enterprise (MBE/DBE), specifically certified for landscape design and consulting (NAICS Code 541320), playground safety inspections (NAICS Code 541690), writing and journalism (NAICS Code 711510).
+Cheryl is a licensed landscape architect in Maryland (#3734) and Maine (#4525), and has been a CPSI (Certified Playground Safety Inspector #30710-0418) since 2003.
 She welcomes opportunities to partner with other contractors and design professionals.
 Cheryl holds a 3-year Masters in Landscape Architecture from the Harvard Graduate School of Design and graduated with honors with a B.A. in Public Administration from the University of Maine.